HeyEverton/HeyEverton/README.md

 I am always looking to learn new skills and techniques to stay current and offer high quality solutions to my clients.
 In addition, I am a proactive person, self-taught and with good analysis and problem solving skills.

-you can have more details about me and my portfolio <a target="_blank" href="https://portfolio-everton-v1.vercel.app/">here</a>
+You can have more details about me and my portfolio <a target="_blank" href="https://portfolio-everton-v1.vercel.app/">here</a>

 ![Everton Status](https://github-readme-stats.vercel.app/api?username=heyeverton&show_icons=true&theme=transparent)